LethalCompanyCommunity/ModdingWiki/docs/dev/intermediate/custom-config-syncing.md

 ### 1. Implement serialization

-We will now make use of the SyncedInstance class we made earlier.
+We will now make use of the `SyncedInstance` class we made earlier by changing the following line:

 ```cs
 public class Config